-As our lives have moved increasingly into the virtual/digital arena, the once-clear line between sexual fidelity and cheating has, in many instances, gone blurry.
-Consider, for example, the following:
+As our lives have moved increasingly into the virtual/digital arena, the once-clear line between sexual fidelity and cheating has gone blurry.
+Consider the following:

 - Does sexting with a person other than your mate qualify as sexual infidelity?